guettli/subx/README.md

 [![image](https://travis-ci.org/guettli/subx.svg?branch=master)](https://travis-ci.org/guettli/subx)

-# subx: Data structure SubprocessResult - for the Python programming language
+# subx: A Data Structure for Results of Subprocesses

 ## SubprocessResult

 This library gives you a data structure called `SubprocessResult`.
-It combines stdout, stderr and ret (the exit status).
+It combines stdout, stderr and ret.

 This is handy if you do "one shot" calling of subprocesses.